-First published on September 25, 2014 by Michaela Baer You are launching a Google Adword campaign and would like to reach the Québec market, so you have your ads translated to French.
-You carefully request that the translation company respect character limits, then post your ads online in French and voilà—you have a campaign!
-Euh… but would you really launch a campaign in English without taking several other steps— like research, adaptation and monitoring— to ensure it is successful?
+But would you really launch a campaign in English without taking several other steps— like research, adaptation and monitoring— to ensure it is successful?
 Probably not.
-Well, the same rules apply to running campaigns in other languages.
+Well, the same rules apply when running campaigns in other languages.

-There are three main steps that you need to keep in mind when adapting your Adword campaign for a new market:
+There are three main steps that you need to keep in mind when adapting your Google Adwords campaign for a new market:

 Do you know what French terms are driving traffic to your website?
 This knowledge will allow you to frame some of the ad copy around these phrases.
 Are any of your branded terms in Quebec driving traffic to your website?
 Knowing this may help you decide whether or not to concentrate on branded ad groups or keyword phrases.
 The importance of this research will also benefit the creation of ad copy, which should never be a direct translation.

-In order to be successful, your localized Adword campaign needs to go beyond translation.
+To be successful, your localized Google Adwords campaign needs to go beyond translation.
 Your localization partners need to provide you with additional cost saving services such as research, monitoring and optimization.
 These additional services will save you money in the long term by keeping the cost per click down and maximizing the ad spend for your French Adwords campaigns.